kironang/chronicdiseasedashboard/README.md

 Amazing work!
 You've finished deploying the dashboard online!
 Please bear in mind that there are some usage limits to the shinyapps.io platform, at least if you're using the free plan.
 I still recommend using only the free plan, because for most use cases, the free plan is sufficient.

 ## How do I add more datasets to the dashboard?

+Now, it's time to address the most important question!
+Let's say that you want to add a new dataset; let's pretend that this dataset is named ``Dataset A``.